 What is really SEO?

 But let’s start with the hard facts first.
-We all know that, in its purest form, SEO is an internet marketing strategy that involves improving a website in order to increase its visibility in users’ internet searches.
+SEO is an internet marketing strategy that involves improving a website in order to increase its visibility in users’ internet searches.
 Research into the habits of Google users reveals that a staggering 95% of users will only click on the first five results of a search query, so it’s no wonder site owners will bend over backwards to up their rankings.
-And, considering that Google alone processes over 40,000 search queries per second, this makes SEO a very important factor indeed.
+And, considering that Google alone processes over 40,000 search queries per second, this makes SEO content a very important factor indeed.

 Which leads to the question – why are these rumours floating about?
 Shouldn’t SEO be going stronger than ever?

 According to Rob Danna from Forbes Communications Council, it seems that search engines (namely Google) have evolved so much over the years that SEO may soon become almost unnecessary.
 In other words, SEO is beaten at its own game.
 Considering the rapid, super-inflated progress it’s made over the past two decades, the ending is unceremonious and ungainly.

 What will SEO look like in the future?

 SEO may be “on life support”, as Danna puts it.
 But there is substantial evidence that shows us it’s still hanging on from the skin of some very substantial teeth.
 The good news is that as long as users are still searching, the need for SEO will always be sharply felt.
 That’s why we like to think that SEO is changing fundamentally rather than preparing for its own funeral march.

 We think that, as long as it remains versatile and open to change, SEO will be around for much longer.
 Nowadays, SEO is no longer a standalone discipline.
 Emerging it with other established strategies the likes of content marketing and other publishing strategies may, in fact, render it stronger than ever.